lachezar-dimitrov/chess/README.md

 1. V should show the next player
 1. V should change the status only when win occur
 1. V should change the draw status only when draw occur

 #### `handleBoxClick()`:

-1. should set the correct winner if there is a winner
+1. V should set the correct winner if there is a winner
-1. should increase the win counter to the winner
+1. V should increase the win counter to the winner
-1. should increase the loss counter to the losers
+1. V should increase the loss counter to the losers
-1. should increase the draw counter when draw occur
+1. V should increase the draw counter when draw occur

 ### `Board`
 #### `calculateTheWinner()`: